 When melanoma forms

 Melanoma can happen anywhere on the skin.
-Men usually get it on the part of the body
+Men often get it on the trunk.
+This is the

 head or neck.
-Women usually get it on their arms and lower legs.
+Women often get it on their arms and lower legs.
 Sometimes melanoma

 may occur even on areas of the skin that are never exposed to sunlight.
 It may even

-occur in the eye, under a fingernail or toenail, or in the nose and sinuses, or in
+occur in the eye, under a fingernail or toenail, or in the nose and sinuses.
+Or it

 What are the different types of melanoma?

-Melanoma starts when normal melanocytes become cancerous.
-When cancer cells are on
+Melanoma starts when normal melanocytes become cancer.
+When cancer cells are on the